benjaminGitHub38/funz.org/_docs/plugin.md

 ...
 ```
   * manually replace 'x1' and 'x2', and run this file with your simulation code to get the output files
-  * select the main ouptut files contanining interest values (eg. by their extension), and give some sample:
+  * select the main output files containing interest values (eg. by their extension), and give some sample:
 ```
 ...
 z= ...